 Kids in Museums

-The 10th anniversary Kids in Museums Manifesto is compiled entirely from visitors’ comments.
+The Kids in Museums Manifesto is compiled entirely from visitors’ comments.
 It’s a practical and powerful tool to encourage and support museums, galleries and historic houses around the country to make children, young people and family visits more enjoyable.
-Already over 520 museums have signed up in its support, pledging to work towards putting the 20 points into practice.
+Already over 550 museums have signed up , pledging to work towards putting the 20 points into practice.
 Why don’t you?

-Have a look how the Manifesto transformed one museum and lead it to be shortlisted for the Family Friendly Museum Award here.
+Have a look how the Manifesto transformed one museum and lead it to be shortlisted for the Family Friendly Museum Award or click on a manifesto point to find out how to make the manifesto work for you.

 - Say ‘Hello!’ and welcome every visitor.
-Curators, volunteters, front of house and those who work in the cafe should all be part of the family friendly experience.
+Curators, volunteers, front of house and those who work in the cafe should all be part of the family friendly experience.

 - Be positive and do away with the word ‘No’.
 Tell visitors what they can do at the door, don’t pin up a list of things they can’t.